 Alternatives for tools¶

-On Brusherator one button can call two presets, actions or scripts and the second preset is called an Alternative.
+On Brusherator one button can call two presets or actions and the second preset is called an Alternative.
 Since both presets share the same button, usually it’s convenient to have as an alternative a tool that is similar to the main tool.
 Several examples:

 - Two actions: one will flip image canvas horizontally and the second — vertically;